Not-A-Builder/SMP-Methodology/Workflow.md

 ## 02-11-18

-### 1. Carry out all the solutions from 31-10-18
+### 1. Carry out all the solutions from 31-10-18.

-Finish the above 5 procedures to complete.
+Finish the above 5 procedures to completion.

+### 2. Help Amit with his topic of research.